-All admitted freshmen with a SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
+All admitted freshmen with an SAT score less than 550 in Evidence-Based Reading and Writing, or an ACT Reading score less than 21 are REQUIRED to take the reading placement test.
 A reading placement test score below 252 (i.e 251 and below) in NEXT generation will require a student to enroll in and complete REED 102 .
-Unless exempt, all transfer students with fewer than 30 credits are required to take the reading placement test.
+Unless exempt, all transfer students with fewer than 30 units are required to take the reading placement test.

 Placement Testing for Entering Students

 - If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics coursework satisfies Core 3 of TU's Core Curriculum, the student is exempt from taking ALEKS.

-If transferred coursework either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, the student is exempt from ALEKS.
+If AP/transferred coursework either satisfies the specific mathematics course required of the major, or it satisfies the prerequisite course for mathematics requirements, the student is exempt from ALEKS.